enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-25_lazy-strict-eval.typ

 = Overview

-There are currently two main algorithms for normalizing interaction nets: lazy evaluation and strict evaluation.
-We'll see that these two algorithms are somewhat at odds with each other.
+There are currently two main strategies for normalizing interaction nets: lazy evaluation and strict evaluation.
+We'll see that these two strategies are somewhat at odds with each other.
 Specifically, strict evaluation is highly parallelizable and has garbage collection for free, while lazy evaluation can normalize a larger class of terms.
 In order to understand this difference, we'll have to introduce a new family#footnote[To be more accurate, this family of interaction systems is parametrized by the number of binary nodes $k$ and the set of named nets $cal(R)$.